 - Seeing Your Story

 |Location||StoryCenter, 1250 Addison Street, Suite 103, Berkeley, CA 94702|

 WHO SHOULD ATTEND

-Anyone who has taken our foundational Digital Storytelling Workshop will appreciate the opportunity to further explore the creative process of digital storytelling.
-Whether you are training to facilitate digital storytelling or just excited about discovering the creative visual range of the genre, this workshop will provide a great next step.
+Anyone who has taken our foundational Digital Storytelling Workshop will appreciate the opportunity to further explore the creative process of storytelling.
+Whether you are training to facilitate digital storytelling or just excited about discovering the visual range of the genre, this workshop offers a great next step.